-The plight of British-Iranian woman Nazanin Zaghari-Ratcliffe, sentenced to five years in jail after being convicted of spying, has focused attention on Iranians with dual nationality or foreign permanent residency who are held in the Islamic Republic's prisons.
+The plight of British-Iranian woman Nazanin Zaghari-Ratcliffe, who has been released after being held on spying charges in Iran for almost six years, focused attention on Iranians with dual nationality or foreign permanent residency who are held in the Islamic Republic's prisons.

 Iran does not recognise dual nationality, and there are no exact figures on the number of such detainees given the sensitive nature of the information.
-Beside Ms Zaghari-Ratcliffe, some of the most prominent are:
+Some of the most prominent are:

 Siamak and Baquer Namazi (Iran-US)

-Siamak Namazi worked as head of strategic planning at Dubai-based Crescent Petroleum.
+Siamak Namazi, 50, worked as head of strategic planning at Dubai-based Crescent Petroleum.

-He was arrested by the Revolutionary Guards in October 2015, while his octogenarian father Baquer was arrested in February 2016 after Iranian officials granted him permission to visit his sonin prison.
+He was arrested by the Revolutionary Guards in October 2015, while his father Baquer, 85, was arrested in February 2016 after Iranian officials granted him permission to visit his son in prison.

 That October, they were both sentenced to 10 years in prison by a Revolutionary Court for "co-operating with a foreign enemy state".
 An appeals court upheld their sentence in August 2017.